Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 Desember 2025 21.37.58 UTC
+- WIB: Senin, 15 Desember 2025 22.34.37 UTC
-- WITA: Senin, 15 Desember 2025 22.37.58 UTC
+- WITA: Senin, 15 Desember 2025 23.34.37 UTC
-- WIT: Senin, 15 Desember 2025 23.37.58 UTC
+- WIT: Selasa, 16 Desember 2025 00.34.37 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

 Kategori: inspirational